ChristianWuggenig/extremeSchnapsen/README.md

 ## Technical Details

-EXTREME SCHNAPSEN was developed using Android Studio and Android SDK version 26.
+EXTREME SCHNAPSEN was developed using Android Studio and Android SDK version 19.
 This mutliplayer game can be played on any Android device, the only requirement is a connection via WifiDirect.
-The layout, the cards ant the buttons are made with Adobe
+The layout, the cards and the buttons are made with Adobe
 Illustrator.

 * [Android Studio](https://developer.android.com/studio/)